IntentArchitect/Docs/articles/getting-started/tutorials/building-an-application/building-an-application.md

 ![Default GetMyOrdersQuery implementation](images/get-my-orders-default-impl.png)

 * Click `Apply Changes`.
-* Go to the generated solution in C# IDE
+* Open the generated solution in your C# IDE.
 * Open the `GetMyOrdersQueryCommandHandler.cs` file.
 * Update the code as follows: